19hours/sg-statutes/Acts/Companies Act.md

 [5/2004]

-### Directors need not lay financial statements before company if resolution under section 175A in force
+### When directors need not lay financial statements before company

-201C\.
-Subject to section 203(1), while a resolution by a private company under section 175A is in force —

-(a) the directors of the company need not comply with the requirement in section 201 to lay before the company at its annual general meeting financial statements or consolidated financial statements of the company; and
+201C\.—(1) The directors of a private company need not comply with the requirement in section 201 to lay before the company at its annual general meeting financial statements or consolidated financial statements of the company if the company need not hold an annual general meeting because of section 175A(1).

-[Act 36 of 2014 wef 01/07/2015]

-(b) the reference in section 207(1) to financial statements required to be laid before the company in general meeting shall be read as a reference to the documents required to be sent to persons entitled to receive notice of general meetings of the company under section 203(1).
+(2) Where the financial statements or consolidated financial statements are not laid before the company at its annual general meeting under subsection (1), the reference in section 207(1) to financial statements required to be laid before the company in general meeting is to be read as a reference to the documents required to be sent to persons entitled to receive notice of general meetings of the company under section 203(1).

-[8/2003]

-[Act 36 of 2014 wef 01/07/2015]
+[Act 15 of 2017 wef 31/08/2018]

 ### Relief from requirements as to form and content of financial statements and directors’ statement